dsc-x/tweet-contest-terms/index.md

 ## Disclaimer

 Google or Google Developers or its employees or its associated entities and service providers are not associated with this contest.
-All the content and content terms here mentioned herein are as per our closed group community and it's fair definitions.
+All the contest and content terms here mentioned herein are as per our closed group community and it's fair definitions.